anko/partser/readme.markdown

    is returned.
  - `test`: Takes a function argument.
 Consumes 1 character and passes it as an argument to the function.
 Succeeds and returns that character if the function returns true.
 Fails otherwise.
+Nice for custom checks with Unicode characters.
  - `custom`: Used to construct custom parser primitives with your own logic.
    Takes a function argument.
 Your function should have the same interface as the built-in parsers: take 2 arguments (the input string, and integer offset